 I was talking to a friend recently admitting I feel kind of silly running a blog with the title Creative Home Keeper because half of the time I feel like a fraud.
 Currently, I don’t feel like the best keeper of my home, never mind lacking the creativity part.

 Her gentle encouragement reminded me it’s not the title that matters but rather the heart.

 Having a heart check right then and there I realized I was placing so many unrealistic expectations on myself in this season of life.
 When I got right down to it, my “expectations” didn’t necessarily match my priorities.

 My marriage, my children, my faith, taking care of myself, creating a haven at home and running a small business are my focused priorities right now.

-Having an immaculately clean, organized and beautifully decorated home are nice (and maybe some day will be a reality) but they aren’t the most important things in this season.
-However with that being said part of making my home a haven does require some attention to cleaning and organizing, after all with five people living in it, messes are just a given!
+Having an immaculately clean, organized and beautifully decorated home is nice (and maybe someday will be a reality) but they aren’t the most important things in this season.
+However, with that being said part of making my home a haven does require some attention to cleaning and organizing, after all with five people living in it, messes are just a given!

 The main thing I have learned about homemaking is there are some key things I can do and systems I can put into place to make homemaking MUCH EASIER.

 Although I’m still holding out for a self-cleaning home though (hey, if the oven can clean itself, surely technology can catch up too?) 😉

 4 Tips For a Home that Cleans Itself

 I’m a fan of having morning and evening routines.
 They add a bit of structure and flexibility to my days but at the same time, they are also flexible.
 Different seasons require for adaptations, meaning what worked yesterday may not work today.